vinovator/agentops-benchmark-suite/README.md

 # AgentOps Benchmarking Suite: Evaluating Agency in Enterprise Contexts

-This repository serves as a benchmark for evaluating the performance of autonomous AI agents in simulated enterprise environments.
+Benchmark for evaluating the performance of autonomous AI agents in simulated enterprise environments.
 It moves beyond simple QA to test complex, multi-step reasoning, tool use, and adherence to strict business constraints.

 ## Methodology